 Ticks are spider-like creatures that feed on blood; human and animal.

 They prefer to inhabit humid conditions with long grass but are commonly found in woodland, moorlands, grasslands, heathlands and some urban parks and gardens (gov.uk).

 How can you come into contact with ticks and how do they pass on disease?

 They can’t jump or fly (thankfully) but use their claws to grab onto you as you walk past.
 To pass on one of the many diseases it carries, it’ll bite from the skin and transmission can be in less than one day.
 If left undisturbed, they can feed off the skin for 5-7 days before it detaches.
 A bite is painless and you’ll not necessarily notice so it’s important to check yourselves and pets when you’ve been in areas of increased risk.

 What to do if you find a tick/you’re bitten?

 If you find a tick in contact with your skin, the safest way to remove them is with a pair of tweezers.
 If the tick is biting you, you’ll need to grasp at the tick as close to the skin as possible pulling upwards slowly and firmly.
-Apply antiseptic to the area.
+Once removed, apply antiseptic to the area.

-Whether you’ve noticed you’ve been bitten or not and notice an expanding rash and develop flu- like symptoms after spending time outside, a visit to your GP may be required and a course of antibiotics prescribed.
+Whether you’ve noticed you’ve been bitten or not, if you notice an expanding rash (with a bullseye bite in the centre) and develop flu-like symptoms after spending time outside, a visit to your GP may be required and a course of antibiotics prescribed.
 The bacteria carried by ticks, if transmitted and left untreated, can cause serious complications.

 Prevention is key!

-- Tuck clothing in- trousers into socks, t-shirt into trousers etc.
+- Tuck your clothing in: trousers into socks, t-shirt into trousers etc.